instana/terraform-provider-instana/docs/resources/automation_policy.md

 ## Argument Reference

 * `name` - Required - The name of the automation policy.
-* `description` - Optional - The description of the automation policy.
+* `description` - Required - The description of the automation policy.
 * `tags` - Optional - A list of tags for the automation policy.
 * `trigger` - Required - The trigger for the automation policy [Details](#trigger-argument-reference)
 * `type_configuration` - Required - A list of configurations with the list of actions to run and the mode (automatic or manual) in which the policy is run.
 [Details](#type-configuration-argument-reference)